stefan-hoeck/idris2-chem/src/Doc/Tut1.md

   _         == _         = False
 ```

-Unfortunately, Idris2 does not yet provide utilities for
+Unfortunately, Idris does not yet provide utilities for
 deriving interface implementations automatically as is
 possible in Haskell.
 However, there is
 [idris2-sop](https://github.com/stefan-hoeck/idris2-sop),
 a library based on
 elaborator reflection (a way to programmatically create
-Idris2 code by inspecting existing types and their structure
+Idris code by inspecting existing types and their structure
 at compile time), which can do that.

 ### Exercises

 Before we continue, it is probably a good idea to quickly
-write some code in Idris2.
+write some code in Idris.
 Solutions to the exercises are
 available [here](Tut1/Sol.idr).

 #### 1. A Simple Enum Type